 The Mole: Briefly becomes this for B613 after a complicated series of events leads to her unknowingly murdering a watchman on video camera.
 However, Huck quickly finds her out.
 He apparently tortures her, but a series of flashbacks at the end of "YOLO" reveals that it's more complicated than that.
 It's not yet clear how this is going to play out.

 Dating Catwoman: In season two, she sleeps with David Rosen mainly to distract him from his investigation into Pope and Associates.
 Then she starts falling for him - before Harrison fakes her into believing David is an abuser, triggering her into leaving him.
+The truth is revealed, but they do not reunite until season 3, becoming the show's Beta Couple.

 Domestic Abuse: The victim thereof, and what brings her to Olivia's attention (and eventually team).